mennodejong1986/DIST/README.md

 For instance: say that you have a gVCF-file with a total number of sites of 2Gb (monomorphic and polymorphic, but without indels).
 Say furthermore that after selecting variable sites, you obtained a VCF-file containing 100Mb SNPs (biallelic AND multiallelic!).
 The smaller VCF-file with SNP data is to be used as input for the VCF_calcdist script.
 Say that for two individuals, A and B, the obtained SNP distance (d_snps) is 0.2.
-This will be the value in the output file of the VCF_calcdist.sh.
+This will be the value in the main output file, called 'allvcfdist.txt'.
 The genome-wide distance is: d = 0.2x(10^7)/(2x10^9) = 0.001 = 0.1%.